firdevser/firdevser/README.md

 - 👋 Hi, I’m @firdevser
-- 👀 I’m interested in embedded software
+- 👀 I’m interested in digital design
-- 🌱 I’m currently learning C, MCUs, and hardware communication protocols
+- 🌱 I’m currently learning VHDL, SystemVerilog
 - 📫 How to reach me:

 <!---
 firdevser/firdevser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.